The Parent’s Guide to Instagram (& How to Protect Your Kids on the Service)

 IF YOU'RE CHANGING THE PRIVACY SETTINGS ON AN EXISTING ACCOUNT

-If you’re changing the privacy settings on an already existing account, it will ONLY affect new followers.
-Anyone who randomly followed your child prior to that setting being enacted will still be able to.
+If you're changing the privacy settings on an already existing account, it will ONLY affect new followers.
+Anyone who randomly followed your child before that setting being enacted will still be able to.

 If it were me, I'd go through the list of who is following my child (click on “followers” which will be on the top of the profile screen with the number of however many people are following them above it to see the list of who is following them).
 Anyone who can't pass the “do you know them in person” test would be removed.